Filter by Subcategory

 Algebra I is intended for students who need an Algebra credit for a diploma or college requirement.
-Students enrolled in our Adult Diploma program can take it for free.
-It can also be taken as a non-credit course for those who need to brush up on their Algebra skills for college.
 Topics include interpreting and writing expressions, polynomials, rational expressions, radicals, exponents, equations, inequalities, coordinate plane, and quadratic equations.
-This is a blended course, including traditional class room instructins, online course work, and independent work.
+This is a blended course, including traditional class room instruction, online couse work, and independent work.
 Pre-requisite Assessments: CASAS, pre-algebra, basic computer skills (call to schedule).
-Flexible scheduling.

-with Elizabeth Werker, Marshwood Adult & Community Education
+with Martin Samelson, Lisbon Adult & Community Education

 with Judy Perkins, MSAD#1 Adult Education

-In this class students will begin with a review of basic math facts and basic math operations.
-Students will learn the vocabulary connected with mathematics.
-Students will be able to apply the four basic mathematic operations (addition, subtraction, multiplication and division) over whole numbers, fractions, decimals, and integers.
+Students will review basic math facts and operations, as well as learn mathematics vocabulary.
+Students will be able to apply the four basic mathematic operations.
 Percent, measurement, formulas, equations, ratio and proportion will also be covered.
-Students will learn to read, set up and solve word problems, percentage problems, geometric formulas, read graphs, make graphs and begin elementary algebra.
 Homework will be assigned.